Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: A Syntactic Expression for MaxHorn2Sat

-We need one more first order predicate to represent whether a certain $(x, y)$ combination actually occurs in the MaxHorn2Sat formula, and in which of the four $\phi_i$ (1 $\le i \le$ 4) varieties it occurs.
-For each of the four $\phi_i$ types, introduce a predicate $L_i (x, y)$.
+We need a few more clauses to represent whether a certain $(x, y)$ combination actually occurs in the MaxHorn2Sat formula, and in which of the five $\phi_i$ (1 $\le i \le$ 5) varieties it occurs.
+Furthermore, only clauses for which ($x < y$) or ($y = NULL$) should be considered.
+We express these as $\tau$: